Can I Get Orthodontic Treatment if I Have Missing or Extra Teeth?

 For patients who are missing teeth and seeking orthodontic treatment, the orthodontist will work in conjunction with a restorative or cosmetic dentist to allow for a restoration to be placed after orthodontic treatment is finished.

-“Missing teeth can lead to orthodontic issues because the remaining teeth will begin to drift to fill in the open space,” says Dr. Stosich.
+“Missing teeth can lead to orthodontic issues because the remaining teeth will begin to drift to fill in the open space,” says Dr. Spector.
 “We’ll work to preserve that space for a future restoration, while also working to properly align the rest of your smile.
 It’s important that any additional gaps are closed, and the bite is properly aligned before seeking out a restoration.”

 For patients with hyperdontia, extractions will likely be needed before orthodontic treatment begins.
 An oral surgeon will remove any extra teeth to then allow room for the remaining teeth to be properly aligned to create a harmonious bite.

 The ideal time for an orthodontic consultation is around the age of 7.
-This is a great age because it allows the orthodontist to begin to picture how the smile is taking shape and recognize any issues that may be cause for concern.
+Ther is a great age because it allows the orthodontist to begin to picture how the smile is taking shape and recognize any issues that may be cause for concern.
 It is important to remember that children lose their baby teeth and gain their primary teeth at different times, however, baby teeth should begin to fall out around the age of five or six and most children will be finished losing teeth around the age of 12.

 If you or your child has lost a tooth due to trauma or decay, if your child has lost a baby tooth and it was not replaced by a permanent tooth, or if you have extra teeth that are affecting your smile, schedule a consultation with iDentity Orthodontics today.